Transperth: Free Transit Zone

 Perth has a Free Transit Zone (FTZ) with zero-fare travel on buses and trains in its central business district.

-On the rail network, however, free travel within the zone is only available to passengers who have a SmartRider card, and tag on and off.
+On the rail network, however, free travel within the zone is only available to passengers who have a SmartRider card or use contactless payment, and tag on and off.
 This was not always the case, but is now required due to changes in station structures brought about by the implementation of the SmartRider ticketing system.
 For train passengers, the zone is bounded by City West, Elizabeth Quay, and Claisebrook stations.

 The FTZ is funded by the Perth Parking Levy, a levy on non-residential parking bays in Perth, East Perth, West Perth and Northbridge.
 The levy was introduced under the Perth Parking Management Act 1999, and allows levy funds to be used for transport-related investments aimed at reducing private car travel into and out of Perth CBD, including the FTZ and CAT bus services.

-Since its introduction, the levy has been criticised by the City of Perth council, business groups and the media.